 Real Estate Agent

 A real estate agent is anyone who is licensed to help people buy and sell commercial or residential property.
-A salesperson is the same as an agent.
+Agents are also known as a salesperson.

-In order to obtain a real estate license, agents must complete three courses and pass an examination prescribed by the state.
+In order to obtain a real estate license, agents must complete three courses and pass a state required exam.

 Real Estate Broker